open-education-hub/operating-systems/content/misc/rules-and-grading.md

    - This component accounts for **70% of the total exam score**, which is **2.8 out of the total 4 points**.
    - The oral exam will be recorded internally.

-1. Relevance quiz
+1. Understanding Concepts
    - It lasts **20 minutes**.
-   - This part is also **open-book**, meaning you can use written materials and offline resources.
+   - This part is also **open-book**;
-     However, internet access will not be allowed.
+   students have access to the internet, with the exception of collaborative resources (e.g., Google Docs, live questions on Stack Overflow, questions on ChatGPT, WhatsApp, etc.).
    - All students scheduled for the exam in the same day will take this component at the same time, usually 11:00-11:30.
    - It will be conducted on [Moodle](https://curs.upb.ro/2023/course/view.php?id=7774).
    - You will receive **11 True/False questions** that require explanations.